Beiyang Fleet: Composition, 1894

+Beiyang Fleet land units

+The Beiyang Fleet maintained a naval infantry unit of 300 marines who were identified by their red uniforms as opposed to the regular Beiyang Navy personnels white dress uniforms for the summer & autumn, and blue dress uniform for the winter & spring.
+The marines role also involved military policing and firefighting along with their role in amphibious warfare.

+The marines saw action following the First Sino-Japanese War when it attempted to retake Nanbang Fort (南幫炮台) after it was attacked by Japanese forces on Christmas day of 1895 and fell on December 29 1895.
+However the marines failed to dislodge the Japanese from the fort.

 First Sino-Japanese War and demise

-Claiming her responsibilities on Choson affairs, in 1894, the Imperial Japanese Navy launched the First Sino-Japanese War against China.
+In 1894, the Imperial Japanese Navy launched the First Sino-Japanese War against China.
 Due to the lack of government funding and the intensive Japanese naval program, Beiyang's once superior resources were becoming outdated.
 By the time of the Battle of Yalu River (1894), the Beiyang Fleet suffered heavy losses due to the surprise attack of the Japanese and the inferiority of its equipment, and was eventually annihilated in the Battle of Weihaiwei.

 Minor attempts to rebuild the fleet were made after the war, but the Beiyang Navy was never to reattain its former significance.
 From 1896 to 1899 the fleet received new ships from Germany and the United Kingdom, including the Hai Qi-class cruisers Hai Qi and Hai Tien that arrived in Dagū, where they became part of the reorganized Beiyang Fleet at the time of the Boxer Rebellion.

 In 1909 the Beiyang and Nanyang fleets were merged and re-organised into the Sea Fleet and the River Fleet.